minimo-io/braaay-front-site/braaay-tailwind-base/README.md

 ## To Do

 - There is no way to access your account on mobile (hamburger menu?).
+- Search typing results
 - Add shrinking top menu on scroll.
 - Add schema for product page.
 - Glide carrousel is still sub-optimal (uses a placeholder that is fixed), why not use srcset for the placeholder and THEN conditionally load the image?